harrycresswell/mood/README.md

 hugo new some-page-name.md
 ```

-If you want to kick things off with some demo content, then replace your /content folder with `themes/mood/exampleSite/content`.
+If you prefer to start your project with demo content, then replace your /content folder with `themes/mood/exampleSite/content`.

 ## Managing menu items